chelseavalentine/django-typescript-react-base/README.md

 * Virtualenv
 * Yarn
 * Node.js
-* Webpack
+* Webpack 4

-Note that you'll have to have the aforementioned technologies (except for React, of course) installed.
+Note that you'll have to have the aforementioned technologies (except for React) installed already.

 ## Installation